-HCA AVID Program for Middle and High School
+HCA AVID Program for the Secondary School

 The AVID program is designed to improve college readiness skills for all students, to close the achievement gap for every student, and make all students college ready.
 Many of the strategies will be implemented in all classes.
 In addition to the school implementation, AVID has the opportunity for students to participate in the elective program.

 Students must apply to be part of the AVID.
 Space is limited and applying does not mean your child will be placed in the elective class.